Friday, April 5, 2013

 Police arrested Charles Neilson at his job as a fireman at the Port Morris powerhouse of the New York Central Railroad.
 He was held at $10,000 bail and, possibly worse, would have to face Elias Asiel in the courtroom.

 On the same block lived the family of the late Lyman Bloomingdale who had died in 1903.
 He and his brother, Joseph, had developed their father’s dry goods business into the hugely successful Bloomingdale’s Department Store.
-Joseph and his family also lived nearby at No. 11 East 67th Street.
+Joseph and his family also lived nearby at 11 East 67th Street.
 On January 5, 1909 the engagement of Irma Asiel to Joseph Bloomingdale’s son, Louis, was announced.
 After their marriage the newlyweds would move into the Bloomingdale mansion at No. 21 East 63rd, conveniently down the street from the Asiels.

-On February 1, 1919 Elias Asiel retired from business life.
+On February 1, 1919, Elias Asiel retired from business life.
 Just a year later, on November 10, he died at the age of 68.
-The newspapers were flooded with tributes to the generous and apparently caring millionaire.
+The newspapers were flooded with tributes to the generous and empathetic millionaire.
 The Board of Trustees of Mount Sinai Hospital wrote, in part, “One of his most marked characteristics was his deep sense of justice and his intense sympathy for the weak and friendless, who never had a more loyal supporter of their cause, and in whose behalf he battled as could only one with a deep human understanding and never-failing kindness of heart.”

 Nelson Asiel and his wife lived on in the mansion for years, announcing the engagement of their daughter, Doris, to Bruce A. Gimbel in 1937.
 Then, in 1952, Elias Asiel’s elegant Beaux Arts mansion was converted to a few commodious apartments.

-Mr. and Mrs. William T. Brady moved into the three-story apartment.
+Mr. and Mrs. William T. Brady moved into the triplex apartment.
 Brady was vice president of the Corn Products Refining Company of No. 17 Battery Place.
 The luxurious home would, once again, be the scene of a robbery.

-On August 16, 1954 while Mrs. Brady was out shopping, her maid ordered groceries.
-As the delivery boy approached the house around 2:45 p.m. a well-dressed man asked him “That for the Bradys?”
+On August 16, 1954, while Mrs. Brady was out shopping, her maid ordered groceries.
+As the delivery boy approached the house around 2:45 p.m., a well-dressed man asked him, “That for the Bradys?”
 When the boy answered, yes, the man tossed him a 50-cent piece and offered, “I’ll take it in.”

 When the maid, Lucille Griffin, answered the door, she was confronted with a young man, about 30 years old in a gray suit and fedora, holding her groceries.
 Unsuspecting, she let him in.

-“He forced Miss Griffin upstairs into a bedroom and bound her wrists and ankles with several silk scarfs.
+The New York Times reported, “Inside, the fake grocery boy dropped his pretense, declaring: ‘I’m not selling anything,’ and produced a gun.
+He forced Miss Griffin upstairs into a bedroom and bound her wrists and ankles with several silk scarfs.
 Another scarf was used for a gag.
 Uninjured, she removed her bonds minutes after his departure.”

 But before that departure, the robber spent 25 minutes in the house, removing $38,250 in jewelry from an unlocked wall safe in a bedroom closet, and $3,700 in cash.
 He also helped himself to two of Mrs. Brady’s fur stoles and a fur coat, valued at just under $5,000.